The only way out of the fast-food dilemma is to do it yourself. Only a relative few with the necessary financial resources manage to do this.

 The number of children who were overweight had more than doubled between 1980 and 1999.
 And 12 million children were obese.

 Mudd explained that the social costs were huge at between $40 to 100 billion a year.
-He also showed the drastic increase of diseases such as diabetes mellitus, coronary heart disease, arteriosclerosis, heart attacks, arterial hypertension (commonly known as high blood pressure), bile and liver problems, oleoarthritis, breast cancer, colorectal cancer (colon cancer), and endometrial cancer.
+He also showed the drastic increase of diseases such as diabetes mellitus, coronary heart disease, arteriosclerosis, heart attacks, arterial hypertension (commonly known as high blood pressure), bile and liver problems, osteoarthritis, breast cancer, colorectal cancer (colon cancer), and endometrial cancer.

 Today, obesity is a global problem.
 Even in China, people have adopted our foods and eating habits.
 In comparison to the West, China still has lower numbers when it comes to true obesity, which is a BMI >30.